- Can be used to inspect concrete slabs, walls, beams, columns and ceilings.

 What is Ground Penetrating Radar (GPR)?

-GPR uses transmitting and receiveing antennas.
+GPR uses transmitting and receiving antennas.
 The transmitting antenna radiates short pulses of the high-frequency (usually polarized) radio waves into the ground.
-When the wave hits a embedded object or a boundary with different dielectric constants, the receiving antenna records variations in the reflected return signal.
+When the wave hits an embedded object or a boundary with different dielectric constants, the receiving antenna records variations in the reflected return signal.

-The depth range of GPR is limited by the electrical conductivity of the ground, and the transmitting frequency.
+The depth range of GPR is limited by the electrical conductivity of the ground and the transmitting frequency.
 Higher frequencies do not penetrate as far as lower frequencies, but give better resolution.
-Optimal depth penetration is achieved in cured concrete and dry soil where the depth of penetration is up to 6' deep.
-In wet soils and uncurred concrete with high electrical conductivity can minimize penetration to sometimes only a few inches.
+Optimal depth penetration is achieved in cured concrete and dry soil where the depth of penetration is up to 6 feet deep.
+In wet soils and uncured concrete, high electrical conductivity can minimize penetration to sometimes only a few inches.